brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 **Value.** Physicalism describes what *is* but has no internal resources for what *ought to be*.
 Value, if real, must either be reduced to physical facts (which seems to drain it of normative force) or treated as mere projection (which seems to make ethics ultimately arbitrary).
 Neither option is satisfying.
 The success of physical science in describing mechanisms does not extend to explaining why anything matters.

 **Meaning.** Similar difficulties arise for meaning.
 If reality is fundamentally meaningless mechanism, then the meaning humans find in life is, at best, a useful fiction.
-This may be true.
 But it is not established by the success of physical methods; it is assumed by the exclusive adoption of those methods.
 The pragmatist who says "physicalism works" has not addressed whether there are domains—like meaning and value—where it fails.

-**AI Moral Status.** The question of whether an artificial system has morally relevant experience cannot be settled by behavioral tests alone, because the question concerns what is happening *inside*—whether there is something it is like to be that system.
-Physicalism, particularly in its functionalist versions, either assumes the answer (if the functions are right, the experience is present) or cannot address it (experience is not a legitimate variable).
-Either way, one of the most consequential questions of the coming century—what do we owe to artificial minds?—cannot be adequately addressed within the dominant framework.

 ### When Stakes Become Existential